-- Indoor air also has allergens like dust, pet dander and mold.
+- Indoor air also has allergens, such as dust, pet dander, and mold.

-- Building materials, furniture and carpets can release chemicals into the air.
+- Building materials, furniture, carpets, scents, and cleaners can release chemicals into the air.

 Improve Your Bedroom’s Environment

 We spend one-third of our lives in our bedrooms.
-But it can have the worst air quality of any room in your home.
-Your bedroom may be full of allergens, asthma triggers, scents and chemicals.
+But they can have the worst air quality of any room in our homes.
+Your bedroom may be full of allergens, asthma triggers, scents, and chemicals.